wellesley-cs325/wellesley-cs325.github.io/index.md

 **Participation: 20%**
 At the 300 level, class is less about lectures and more about discussion, engagement, and hands-on learning.
 Therefore, attendance, timeliness, focus, and engagement are a significant portion of your evaluation and grade.

-**Research Presentations: 10%**
-During the semester, we will have two weeks dedicated to research presentations and discussions.
-Each student will present once and facilitate a discussion after the presentation.
-This is how we will often engage with research papers and course content topics.

-**Group Project: 70%**
+**Group Project: 80%**
-You will embark on a semester-long group project that will incorporate the skills and content we learn through the course.
+During the semester, you will complete two group projects incorporating the skills and content we learn through the course.
+Each project has multiple components which you will be responsible for tracking.
+If you need help with time management, please contact me immediately to help your team make a project completion plan.

-* P1 - Participant interview notes (5%)
-* P2 - Ideation and project proposal (10%)
-* P3 - Iterative design sketches (5%)
-* P4 - Early feedback notes (5%)
+* Project 1 - Redesigning Personal Tools (30%)
-* P5 - Prototype (15%)
+* Project 2 - Accessible Art Experiences (50%)
-* P6 - User Evaluation (10%)
-* P7 - Final project write-up (10%)
-* Final research presentation (10%)

 **Grading Policy:** There is no arbitrary limit on the number of As, Bs, Cs, etc. for the class.
 Every student will be assigned the grade they earn and deserve according to the rubric for each assignment.